Jewish diaspora: Early diaspora populations

 As early as the third century BCE Jewish communities sprang up in the Aegean islands, Greece, Asia Minor, Cyrenaica, Italy and Egypt.
 In Palestine, under the favourable auspices of the long period of peace—almost a whole century—which followed the advent of the Ptolemies, the new ways were to flourish.
 By means of all kinds of contacts, and particularly thanks to the development of commerce, Hellenism infiltrated on all sides in varying degrees.
 The ports of the Mediterranean coast were indispensable to commerce and, from the very beginning of the Hellenistic period, underwent great development.
 In the Western diaspora Greek quickly became dominant in Jewish life and little sign remains of profound contact with Hebrew or Aramaic, the latter probably being the more prevalent.
 Jews migrated to new Greek settlements that arose in the Eastern Mediterranean and former subject areas of the Persian Empire on the heels of Alexander the Great's conquests, spurred on by the opportunities they expected to find.
 The proportion of Jews in the diaspora in relation to the size of the nation as a whole increased steadily throughout the Hellenistic era and reached astonishing dimensions in the early Roman period, particularly in Alexandria.
 It was not least for this reason that the Jewish people became a major political factor, especially since the Jews in the diaspora, notwithstanding strong cultural, social and religious tensions, remained firmly united with their homeland.
+According to Anna Collar, "although much of the origin of the western Diaspora can be linked with enforced resettlement, it must also be assumed that some Jews added to the Diaspora communities of their own free will."
 Smallwood writes that, 'It is reasonable to conjecture that many, such as the settlement in Puteoli attested in 4 BCE went back to the late (pre-Roman Empire) Roman Republic or early Empire and originated in voluntary emigration and the lure of trade and commerce."
 Many Jews migrated to Rome from Alexandria due to flourishing trade relations between the cities.
 Dating the numerous settlements is difficult.
 Some settlements may have resulted from Jewish emigration following the defeat of Jewish revolts.
 Others, such as the Jewish community in Rome, were far older, dating back to at least the mid second century BCE, although it expanded greatly following Pompey's campaign in 62 BCE.
 In 6 CE the Romans annexed Judaea.
 Only the Jews in Babylonia remained outside of Roman rule.
 Unlike the Greek speaking Hellenized Jews in the west, the Jewish communities in Babylonian and Judea continued the use of Aramaic as a primary language.